 Would you wear a watch and slippers made from carbon dioxide emissions?
 Or brush your teeth using toothpaste made from CO₂?
 Before the pandemic, students at Evergreen Middle School were learning about real products that capture and store carbon dioxide that would otherwise go into the atmosphere.

 The goal of the communications department is to engage our communities, including parents, students, staff and community members.
 We provide information through a variety of media.
 Those communication tools include this website, social media, newsletters and more.
 Our goal is to provide all stakeholders the information they need.
-We also gather feedback to help the district make critical decisions and to continue to improve.

 Electronic Press Kit

 Lake Washington School District (LWSD) is located between Lake Washington and the Cascade Mountains, to the east of Seattle.
 Covering 76 square miles, LWSD is the public school district for the cities of Kirkland and Redmond as well as about half of Sammamish.
 On the north end of the district, some Bothell and Woodinville residents also attend our schools.
 The district map shows school locations and boundaries.

 Director of Communications